 Free for all

 Where to next?
 As the definition of “indie” itself expands, Montréal’s indie music scene does the same in return.
-The same kids dancing to the electro beats of Duchess Says or Young Galaxy one night, swoon in unison to Un Blonde’s bedroom R’n’B the next (and having just signed to Anti Records, it seems the rest of the world will soon follow).
-Hip hop notaries like Cadence Weapon spit rhymes of love for their old Montréal neighbourhoods (check ‘My Crew (Woooo)’, while producer extraordinaire and Polaris Prize winner Kaytranada is setting beats for the biggest names in the game.
-Pierre Kwenders’ blend of globe-trotting sounds is helping write a new musical language (and why not, as he’s already fluent in four) both on record and at his Moonshine dance party series, secret locations revealed by SMS the night of.
+Soundscape sculptor Markus Floats creates audio realms its easy to lose yourself into, while Partner are a queer-savvy duo with a unique back-and-forth energy worth getting acquainted with.
+Polaris Music Prize winning hip-hop notaries Cadence Weapon (who spits rhymes of love for his old Montréal neighbourhoods on tracks like ‘My Crew (Woooo)’), horrorcore leader pace-setter Backxwash, and producer extraordinaire Kaytranada (who’s setting beats for the biggest names in the game) have all called Montréal home.
+Thanya Iyer and Clerel lead a pack of young singer-songwriters with unique musical visions.
+And last but not least, the 2022 recipient of the Polaris Prize for his album José Louis and the Paradox of Love, Pierre Kwenders’ blend of globe-trotting sounds is helping write a new musical language (and why not, as he’s already fluent in four) both on record and at his Moonshine dance party series, secret locations revealed by SMS the night of.

 And trust us, there’s way more where all that came from.